lancezz/PikSpeechV1/README.md

 the same steps.

 ### Colours/ Sizes
 Colours and sizes are customizable with the given presets.
-As we have not yet given much thought into the User Experience, what is in the view is still its prototype.
+What is in the view is still its prototype.
 The first row corresponds to the color customization.
 The second row corresponds to the amount of tiles per row.
 * **Note:** If the user has tapped onto a preset, there will be no indication that the user’s customization has changed.
 This is due to time constraints of implementing these features.*